 During the Victorian era, hydrangeas were thought to represent showiness or boastfulness.
 This was because while hydrangeas produce spectacular flowers, they rarely, if ever, produce seeds.
 This can create a problem for a gardener who wants to propagate hydrangea shrubs.
-Because of this, propagating hydrangeas is typically done from cuttings.
+Because of this, propagating hydrangeas is typically done from cuttings – also referred to as “striking” in some places.
 Let’s take a look at how to root cuttings from hydrangea bushes.

 How to Propagate Hydrangeas from Cuttings